OpenATO/.github/profile/README.md

 ## The Vision

-~~OpenATO is a powerful and intuitive software suite designed specifically for government agencies.
-It seamlessly integrates into existing CI/CD pipelines to streamline the generation and maintenance of ATOs, ensuring compliance with the latest OSCAL requirements at all times.~~

-~~With OpenATO, you can rest easy knowing that your agency is always up-to-date, thanks to its direct integration with the latest OSCAL standards.
-Even when standards change, OpenATO automatically updates your code, so you can stay ahead of the curve.
-Say goodbye to manual compliance processes and hello to true compliance as code with OpenATO.~~

 Acquiring a Federal Authorization To Operate (ATO) is tedious, time-consuming, expensive and doesn’t necessarily enhance system security.
 Delays between when a system is created and when ATO controls are acquired/responded to/submitted lead to differences between what is reported and authorized and what exists at the system level.
 The big problem is:  how do we connect the process of developing a control catalog, system component reporting, evidence collection and assessment and turn it into a realtime system security dashboard that can be used by both agency and system administrators?

 We propose creating an OpenATO community to collaborate on constructing a framework, tools, documentation and templates to automate Federal system security compliance, from plan creation to component reporting, testing, and assessment – resulting in a standardized framework for developing agency-specific real time system security dashboards.